vm381/Arduino-keypad/README.md

 	Scans a keypad to check if there was key press.
 If key is pressed check if there was debounce and encode key character by calling void Kbd::getChar(int, int, bool).

 void Kbd::getChar(int i, int j, bool input)
-	If there were some input at corresponding row pin and State of pressed button is higher than State of other buttons, function updates Kbd object's state (void Kbd::updateState(int, int, State)) corresponding to current button state (bool Kbd::checkState(State state)).
+	If there were some input at corresponding row pin and State of pressed button is higher than State of other buttons (bool Kbd::checkState(State state)), function updates Kbd object's state (void Kbd::updateState(int, int, State)) corresponding to current button state.
 If there were no input or corresponding button is in lower state than some other button just sets button State to default.

 void Kbd::updateState(int i, int j, State state)
 	Updates Kbd's object state.
 Sets button state, timer, key char and sets keyAvailable to true.

 bool Kbd::checkState(State state)
 	Goes through buttons state matrix and checks if there is button with higher state.
-If finds any button with higher state return true, otherwise return false.
+If finds any return true, otherwise return false.

 void Kbd::setupPins()
 	Sets all row pins to INPUT_PULLUP.